mllinares/pymds_dev/README.md

 ----------------------
 In the ```summary.txt``` file you can find a "r_hat" value associated to all of your inverted parameters, this value is ideally equal to 1 to 1.1.
 If your r_hat values are higher (close to 2), you need to rethink your a-priori inputs (fix the slips with the ruptures package or with other data like roughness analysis on the fault plane and/or fix the slip rate) or increase the number of sampling steps.

-If you look at the example on synthetic dataset, you can see that the most recent age found is ~700 BCE with a r_hat=1.7, this means that the value is close to the solution but you can do better.
+If you look at the provided example on synthetic dataset, you can see that the most recent age found is ~700 BCE with a r_hat=1.7, this means that the value is close to the solution but you can do better.
 A solution would be to increase the number of sampling steps (we can see in the event3.png that the value is not stabilized).

 NUTS or RandomWalk ?
 ------------------